10am - 5pm (4pm last entry)

 Award winning vlogger Ade Sellars of Agents of Field will be anchoring The Shed Talks within The Good Life Connection and sharing his own journey.
 The Potting Shed stage was new last year and in 2020, the vibrant timetable of talks will be expanded further to cover a diverse range of topics from hydroponics to herbs for health.

 The show also offers an array of hand-picked garden sundries suppliers selling everything from stylish garden furniture, greenhouses and pots, to plant supports, elegant garden rooms and gifts for gardeners - all stands have been selected for their high quality, and having something that’s special and a bit different.
 With a vast experience of flower shows, Garden Designer, Author and Editor at Large of Garden News Ian Hodgson will assess all Garden Trade stands and present an award for the Best Garden Trade Stand Display.

-Other show highlights include exploring the 28 acres of Woburn Abbey Gardens and rare access to the 14 acres of The Duke and Duchess of Bedford’s Private Gardens, complimentary guided tours, a live band, The Hop Garden with local craft beer, The Pimm’s Garden, Street Food Catering Court and much more.
+Other show highlights include exploring the 28 acres of Woburn Abbey Gardens, complimentary guided tours, a live band, The Hop Garden with local craft beer, The Pimm’s Garden, Street Food Catering Court and much more.

 Adam Frost says: "I’m looking forward to being back at Woburn Abbey Garden Show in 2020 for a fourth year running.
 It’s a super show that really does put gardening right at its heart - organised by gardeners for all garden-lovers.
 There is always a fantastic selection of top quality nurseries and specialist growers exhibiting at the show.
 One of the best parts of my day is when I get to share my favourite plants that I’ve seen on the stands in my afternoon talk.”